A school of fish in the ocean

 Increasing Aquaculture Production

-Aquaculture is diverse, and therefore there are different types of aquaculture systems.
-But the systems mainly depend on the fish species being cultured.
+Aquaculture is diverse, and therefore, there are different types of aquaculture systems.
+However, the systems mainly depend on the fish species being cultured.
 In that case, the culture systems vary from freshwater ponds to marine cages.

 However, due to the rate at which wild fish stocks are depleting, it is now essential to increase aquaculture production.
 Aquaculture supplements seafood without putting additional pressure on wild fish stocks.